azimut/datamine/README.md

 # datamine

-A place to host public datasets and my analyses of different datasets.
+A place to host public datasets.
+And my analysis on some of them.